Benevett/ContactManager/README.md

 so you will be able to have a look without having to get it to run locally

 # Assumptions and Caveats
-This is by no means a finished product and I am aware that it is fairly basic in terms of flashy UI but  it is am attempt to illustrate some of the concepts used to produce he contact manager app required.
+This is by no means a finished product and I am aware that it is fairly basic in terms of flashy UI but  it is an attempt to illustrate some of the concepts used to produce the contact manager app required.
 I chose the angular template since I have previously worked with angular2 and wanted to see how the new template works.

 1. There is no security